-Antifreeze is one of the most dangerous for our dogs.
+Antifreeze - Can cause seizures or death.
+It also smells sweet, so dogs want to drink it.
+Antifreeze is one of the most dangerous household hazards for dogs.
 Keeping this put up will prevent your dog from being in distress and possibly having a seizure or worse.

-- Liquid Potpourri - Can cause a dog to become disoriented and possible death.
+Liquid Potpourri - Can cause a dog to become disoriented and possible death.

-- Ice Melt - This is usually picked up on the paws from walking on driveways.
+Ice Melt - This is usually picked up on the paws from walking on driveways.
 Licking it can lead to poisoning.

-- Rodent Bait - This can lead to a painful death.
+Rodent Bait - This can lead to a painful death.

-Common Household Hazards
+Other Common Household Hazards for Dogs

 Occasionally I use dryer sheets at my house.
 I used to keep them on the bottom shelf because I only use them when I run out of Downey.

-However, after hearing about a friends dog who not only ate a fabric softener sheet, but wound up having to have surgery because it got stuck, I now keep them on the very top shelf.
+However, after hearing about a friend's dog who not only ate a fabric softener sheet, but wound up having to have surgery because it got stuck, I now keep them on the very top shelf.

 These common household items are very dangerous for our dogs.
-They can have ulcerous and fatal consequences for our dogs:
+They can have ulcerous and fatal consequences for our dogs.

-- Mothballs – These are as dangerous as Moth/Mice traps.
+Mothballs - These are as dangerous as Moth/Mice traps.

-- Post 1982 Pennies - They contain a high concentration of Zinc.
+Post 1982 Pennies - They contain a high concentration of Zinc.

 Holiday Hazards to Avoid

-- Christmas Tree Water - it may contain fertilizers or bacteria which can upset the stomach
+Christmas Tree Water - it may contain fertilizers or bacteria which can upset the stomach.

-- Ribbons or Tinsel - it can become lodged in the intestines and cause intestinal obstruction.
+Ribbons or Tinsel - it can become lodged in the intestines and cause intestinal obstruction.